spangen87/memory-game/README.md

 ![Color Palette](assets/readme-images/colors.png)

-For the text on the buttons a had to use a darker color for readability.
+For the text on the buttons I had to use a darker color for readability.
 I used a darker color of brown (#5C483D).

 [Back to top](#contents)
 ## Features